 - Compulsive drug-seek behavior

 For teens, drop in grades, mood swings and low interest in appearance and social activities might be a sign of addiction.
 Sometimes finding many pills or prescriptions indicates abuse, which can easily lead to addiction.

 Lunesta Addiction: What’s Next?

-Inpatient Rehabs are an excellent option as experts will monitor you 24/7.
+Inpatient Rehabs are an excellent option as experts will monitor a patient 24/7.
 Also, there are many outpatient and individual programs that are beneficial.

 Behavioral therapy, support groups, family counseling, and aftercare should also be provided for the addict to restore their social, work and family life.

 Also, as Lunesta affects the processes in the brain, some holistic methods might be applied to regulate the normal sleeping patterns of the user.
 Yoga, regular exercising, healthy diet and moderate caffeine intake are helpful for people who suffer from insomnia.
 Users report that meditation is very useful when it comes to sleep regulation.